Black, gray, brown, cream, brindle, fawn, silver

 However, if you’re not a fan of training your dog, the Labrabull might not be right for you.
 They require extensive socialization and do best with continual training, so you might want to find a dog who’s a little more hands-off if that doesn’t appeal to you.

-If you’re willing to put in the work, though, you’re not likely to find a better dog anywhere.
+If you’re willing to put in the work, though, you’re not likely to find a better dog than a Labrabull.
 Just don’t be surprised if you find that they think they can do a better job of raising your kids than you.

 Featured Image Credit: Josh Chavez, Shutterstock